 The Lunch Meditation concept: during 60 minutes at your workplace we introduce some basic concepts of meditation while you eat, and then we go through a meditation exercise where we experience a deep body and mind relaxation.
 No extra material needed, apart from your lunch and a relatively quiet office space.

-We also have closed packages of 4 to 6 sessions weekly.
+I offer closed packages of 4 to 6 sessions at regular intervals (beweekly normally).
 Each session lasts 100 minutes and is focused on a different topic: relaxation, focus, creativity, health...
 Contact us for further details.